 Reservations: La Jolla Star Transportation does not have an app or ability to make reservations online.
 You’ll need to call.

-We do not user UberX or UberSelect as we prefer drivers with a commercial license so I can’t comment on other services.
-I have heard complaints regarding use of the app locally with people trying to request UberX and getting UberPool (the carpool service) instead.
+We do not user UberX or UberSelect as we prefer drivers with a commercial license so I can’t comment on these services.

 Yes, you often receive text messages that your Uber is arriving, but you are not able to text back after the ride is finished, in my experience.

 Airport Transportation: I can not stand requesting an Uber after collecting my bags at San Diego International Airport.
-But when I do (if I forget to arrange a car, which has happened recently), I use the app and text which zone I’m standing as soon as the driver is confirmed.
-The curb at SAN is labeled in zones so check the green sign to see which zone you’re standing in.
-That is where the driver knows to find you.
+But when I do (if I forget to arrange a car, which has happened recently), I use the app.
+SAN now has a dedicated Ride Share pedestrial island you must go to for Uber and other rideshare apps.
+It’s busy and difficult sometimes to identify which side of the island your car is arriving to.

 Rates and Reservations: It’s possible to get a quote online or through the Uber app before requesting a ride.